Medical Marijuana Doctor Issuing Recommendations for Patients Near Tampa, St. Petersburg and All of Florida

 Generally speaking, ALS symptoms can benefit from either of the three strains.
 If you want to use marijuana during the day, sativa may be suggested as it tends to make you feel awake.
 Indica is better suited to the hours before you go to bed, because it is likely to make you feel relaxed and sleepy.

 Rely on our experienced physicians to navigate you through the process of choosing a strain.
 We will be with you every step of the way.
 Our relationships with our patients are lasting: Once you leave our practice, we will continue communicating with you to make sure the regimen is benefiting you and to make adjustments as needed.
 Rely on us for guidance throughout this process.
+Dr. Yukna and his staff provide Marijuana treatment options from our practice located in St. Petersburg, FL.

 If you have ALS (Lou Gehrig's disease) and are a resident of Florida, then you are likely eligible for a medical marijuana card.
 To find out, arrange an evaluation with one of the experienced physicians at Access Marijuana RX.
 We provide consultations at our comfortable, private St. Petersburg office.
 To arrange your visit, please call our experienced team at 727-209-5470.
 Our doctors and staff are personally driven by helping their patients find relief.
 We will help you decide whether cannabis may be the right way to improve your quality of life.